 - For the liquid ingredients we require so water, some oil, orange juice and vanilla extract.

-For the dry ones we need our usual gand of flour, sugar, milk powder (milk solids) and some corn starch.
+- For the dry ones we need our usual gang of flour, sugar, milk powder (milk solids) and some cornstarch.

 - I have used cake improver/cake gel also called as cake enhancer to attain that fluffy and moist texture without using any egg whites.

 Believe me the recipe is so simple to make.
 Just follow the instructions and look what you are awarded with in the end! ↓

 - Picture above shows the cake improver gel.
 We are using a table spoon for our creamsicle cake recipe.

 - This cake gel added to water+sugar mixture, when beaten produces a thick white mixture with soft peaks.
 This mixture substitutes egg whites and create a soft and an extremely fluffy bake.